What Is Provision in Accounting?

 Bank A has granted the following three loans with the details as mentioned below:

-Bank A will have to create a provision of 20% on the amount outstanding on each of the above loans as payment has gone past the due date over 90 days thereby classifying them into Non-performing Assets.
+Bank A will have to create a provision of 20% on the amount outstanding on each of the above loans as payment has gone past the due date over 90 days, classifying them into Non-performing Assets.

 Thus Bank A will create a Provision of $56000 by debiting its Income Statement and creating liability under the head Provisions in the Balance Sheet Account.

-Every business is prone to bad debts, tax liability and so on and these expenses cannot be reliably estimated at the beginning itself, and that’s how provision comes into play by helping businesses better manage such unforeseen but certain events.
+- Every business is prone to bad debts, tax liability, etc. These expenses cannot be reliably estimated at the beginning itself, and that’s how provision comes into play by helping businesses better manage such unforeseen but certain events.

-This article has been a guide to Provisions in accounting and its meaning.
-Here we discuss how to create it along with examples and its most common types.
+This article has been a guide to what is Provision in Accounting.
+Here, we explain the concept along with its types, importance, example, and features.
 You may learn more about financing from the following articles –